 Mindful breathing during meditation involves paying attention to every inhalation and exhalation.
 Notice the sensations that flow throughout your body as you breathe, how your stomach moves up and down.
 Experts suggest that performing mindfulness for as little as 15 minutes daily could make all the difference.
 The benefits of meditation are numerous.
 Dr. Trungram Gyalwa breaks down these benefits in his Mind Talk, saying that a peaceful mind appreciates more, makes better decisions and has a better, more positive perception of the world.

 Trungram Gyalwa further explains that however you meditate, the benefits that accrue are unquestionable.
 A calm mind is happier and more peaceful.
 Although progress will manifest gradually, some of the benefits will start showing up after a short time.
 It’s important to commit to a short meditation practice initially – this builds a consistent habit.
 Say two minutes or five minutes if you can.
+For more information on breathing in meditation, read here.

 The benefits of meditation can be summarized using one word: joy.
 If you desire to listen to Mind Talks from experts such as Trungram Gyalwa, download the Mindworks Guided Meditation App from your smartphone.
 This application contains a variety of resources that will help you, including daily guided meditations and inspirational talks.
 Now that you know how to breathe properly during meditation, try it more often!
 The more you train your mind, the better you become.